theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 All search were men who had all their needs taken care of by servants.

-At a time when Europeans suddenly found themselves in control of the world and exposed to civilizations like China and India.
+p28 Europe - previously a backwater - At a time when Europeans suddenly found themselves in control of the world and exposed to civilizations like China and India.

-All the new ideas became known as the enlightenment.
+All the new ideas became known as the "Enlightenment".

-Pretended ideas originated in Europe, but actually came from overseas. example,western bureaucracy models Chinese bureaucracy.
+Often pretended ideas originated in Europe, but actually came from overseas. example,western bureaucracy models Chinese bureaucracy. arrogant assumptions

+p30 If we ask, not ‘what are the origins of social inequality?’ but ‘what are the origins of the question about the origins of social inequality?’

 Many ideas came from North America, but were reframed as projections.

-Americans developed a critique of Europe, which Europeans took seriously
+Americans developed a critique of Europe, which Europeans took seriously - but also much denied

 Social inequality would not have been understood in the middle ages.
 The word did not even exist as a concept.

 Equality arose out of debates on "natural law".

-Natural Based on simple societies. not Aztecs or Maya.Or income
+"Natural law" based on simple societies. not Aztecs or Maya.
+Or income

-Middle ages had some idea of equality, egalitarianism.With festivals like Carnival Where the world was turned upside down?
+Middle ages actually had some idea of equality, egalitarianism with festivals like Carnival Where the world was turned upside down?

-American intellectuals existed.This seems to have been denied.By Western historians.Should not be taken seriously.
+American intellectuals existed.This seems to have been denied by Western historians.
+Should not be taken seriously.
 Cannot compare this Cicero or erasmus.

-The recent so many key enlightenment thinkers insisted that their ideals of individual liberty and political equality were inspired by Native American sources and examples. because it was true,
+The reason so many key enlightenment thinkers insisted that their ideals of individual liberty and political equality were inspired by Native American sources and examples. because it was true,

-### In which we consider what the inhabitants of New France made of their European invaders, Especially matters of generosity, combat sociability, material wealth, crime, punishment and Liberty ~ p37 ~ 6%
+### p37 In which we consider what the inhabitants of New France made of their European invaders, Especially matters of generosity, combat sociability, material wealth, crime, punishment and Liberty ~ 6%

 Mi'kmaq: